 Originally started in the UK, Practical Law Company (PLC) is now owned by Thompson Reuters and has entered the U.S. market.
 It offers a collection of resources that are particularly geared towards law firm and, specifically corporate practice.
 In addition to primary legal materials, it also offers access to model documents and information on current market conditions.
 Law students can sign up for free access and anyone can request a free trial.

 Ravel is a startup that is focused on making case law research more user friendly.
 While it does not currently cover the same range of cases that you would find in LexisNexis or Westlaw, its coverage continues to grow and it does offer comprehensive coverage of Supreme Court cases.
-The website offers additional information about the current case coverage (though it is noteworthy that materials from some jurisdictions are only available to premium subscribers).
+The website offers additional information about the current case coverage.

 What differentiates Ravel from other legal research tools is their focus on using visualizations to make legal research faster and easier.
 They offer visual representations of the frequency with which cases are cited as well as connections between cases, to help users navigate between cases and identify the most influential cases in a practice area.
-Their single search box supports both Boolean and natural language searching as well as allowing you to limit your search by jurisdication.
+Their single search box supports both Boolean and natural language searching as well as allowing you to limit your search by jurisdiction.
 You can also save annotations on cases to your own personal profile.

 You can learn more about Ravel by taking the tour available on their homepage or by watching the video below.